 If I have dental phobia or anxiety, what should I do to protect my oral health?

-Schedule an appointment with me, Dr. Lincoln Parker of Parker Dentistry in Ladera Ranch.
+Schedule an appointment with me, Dr. Lincoln Parker of Hales Parker Dentistry in Ladera Ranch.
 There are several distinct fears associated with dental anxiety and dental phobia.
 Fear of pain, fear of the unknown, fear of loss of control, and extreme embarrassment because of poor dental health are the most common concerns.
 During your consultation, we will address each of your individual fears and discuss them.

 I have helped many patients manage their anxiety during dental exams and treatment.
 First off, we take things slowly.
 I explain exactly what is going to happen before each procedure.
 If the patient is embarrassed about their lack of daily oral hygiene or dental cleanings in the past, I assure the patient that I have treated many people who have neglected their teeth and nothing going on in their mouth will shock me.
 I never, ever give stern lectures on proper oral care – though I do give friendly instruction if requested.